-The Curriculum 2021 Programme Self Evaluation Questions document (PSEQ) was developed in 2018 as part of the implementation of Curriculum 2021.
-For more information, view the Curriculum 2021 and the Liverpool Hallmarks and Attributes.
+The Liverpool Curriculum Framework Programme Self Evaluation Questions document (PSEQ) was developed in 2018 as part of the implementation of the Liverpool Curriculum Framework.

 What do I need to do?